arthurdesma/Projet_docker/README.md

 - `/update_database/`: Endpoint to trigger database update
 - `/update_and_index/`: Endpoint to update the database and index data in Elasticsearch
 - `/index_data/`: Endpoint for indexing data into Elasticsearch
+- `/list_indices/`: Endpoint to list all indices in Elasticsearch
 - `/search/driver_standings/`: Search endpoint for driver standings
 - `/search/grand_prix_results/`: Search endpoint for Grand Prix results